-There are two things I’ve never particularly cared to try or experience during my travels anywhere: horseriding and scuba diving.
+There are two things I’ve never particularly cared to try or experience during my travels anywhere: horseback riding and scuba diving.

 The former because I’m afraid of horses – downright scared – they seem unpredictable, prone to tantrums and just plain evil if they want to be.
 Mostly, I’d be riding an animal I had no control over, a thought that frightened me and still does.